4www/r4bsky/README_ATPROTO.md

 Troubleshooting
 - GitHub Pages callback: include both your base path with and without a trailing slash in `redirect_uris` if deploying under a subpath.
 - invalid_request on Permissions: your AS may not support authorization_details yet; the app falls back automatically.
-- Missing scopes on Followers: open Settings to re-consent.